aimee-r/aimee-r/README.md

-### Hi there 👋 I'm Aimee
+### Hi there, I'm Aimee

 ✨ I’m a Front-End Developer currently building web apps with React, Typescript and Tailwind.

-👯 I’m creating beautiful user interface designs using Figma ✨
+🎨 I’m creating beautiful user interface designs using Figma.

 <!--
 **aimee-r/aimee-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.